 All of this evidence can indicate which driver was at fault – or largely at fault – for the accident.
-In some cases, fault may be clear and indisputable.
-However, if necessary, we can work with an accident reconstruction expert who will know how to piece together all of this evidence and determine fault for a left-turn crash.
+In some cases, the fault may be clear and indisputable.
+However, if necessary, we can work with an accident reconstruction expert who will know how to piece together all of this evidence and determine the fault for a left-turn crash.

 However, in a left-turn accident claim, proving liability is only half the battle.
 Truitt Law Offices will also review your medical and work records and listen carefully to you to determine the amount of damages that you should seek in your case.
 We want to know how your accident has affected your life.
 Our goal will be to make things right for you.

 Can You Share Fault in a Left-Turn Accident?

 Sometimes, both drivers in a left-turn accident share fault.
 For instance, one driver may turn left in front of an oncoming car when that driver does not have the right of way.
 However, the driver in the oncoming car may have been able to avoid the crash if the driver had not been speeding or driving while distracted.

 Indiana has a modified comparative fault system.
 Under this system, if you were partially at fault for a left-turn accident, you could still recover damages as long as you were less than 51 percent at fault for it.
 In that situation, your damages would be reduced according to the percentage of fault assigned to you.
 For example, if you sustained $100,000 in damages, but you were 20 percent at fault, your damages would be reduced to $80,000.